OttoVintola/al-folio-master/_posts/2024-05-30-Programming2.md

 ---
-layout: page
+layout: post
-title: programming 2
-description:
-img: assets/img/programming2/programming2.jpg
-importance: 1
-category: teach
-related_publications: false
+title: Thank you Lukas
+date: 2024-05-30 12.15
+description: To the best professor in the department and a great person.
+It was a pleasure to work with you.
+tags:
+categories:
+pretty_table: true
+related_posts: true

 ---

 In this course, it was our pleasure and privilege to introduce the students to many of the central principles of computing and programming, to the computer as a machine, and to programming paradigms that enable them to virtualize and scale up their computations all the way to industrial-scale infrastructure, if they so choose.

 During the course we teach:
     1. Bits and data